 If the weather is good, another option is to get off the bus at Poiso, and walk the 4km to Pico de Arieiro near the top of the island – best in clear weather.
-But leave enough time to walk back to catch the bus back – or you’ll need a taxi.
+But leave enough time to walk back to Poiso to catch the bus back – or you’ll need a taxi.
 When staying on the island, we have walked back down to Funchal through the Ecological park, but that is hard on the knees.

 The Madeira Islands were known to the Romans as the Purple Islands.
 It is likely that the Arabian sailors knew about the archipelago in the 14th Century – it appears on a 1351 Florentine map named as “Isola de Lolegname” (Island of Wood).
 The official date of discovery is 1419 by Portuguese seamen.
 And within the next ten years most of the endemic forests were burnt away to make room for agriculture.
 Some forest still remains on the steep slopes on the northern half of the island.
 This woodland is most easily accessible at Ribeiro Frio.

 Just below the bus stop a track is signposted to “Balcões” (Balcony or viewpoint) and an easy half-hour walk leads to a magnificent view over a valley.
 Alongside the path is the Levada (water channel) do Faial, and a selection of laurel forest plant species, such as Madeira mahogany Persea indica, Bay tree Laurus axorica, Madeira orchid Dactyloriza foliosa, and Yellow foxglove Isoplexis isoplexis.